Concurrency

 Grading

-- Review notes in the Pointers sample solutions for tips on designing clean, readable C code.
+- Review notes from the Pointers assignment for tips on designing clean, readable C code.

 - Your shell code must be free of compiler warnings, memory errors,